akajai/Ajai---Machine-Deep-Learning/Machine Learning/Quiz/BaggingAndBoostingQuiz.md

 - **A, C, D)** These are incorrect.

 **10. What is the key idea behind Stacking (Stacked Generalization)?**
-- [ ] A) To combine the predictions of base models using a simple voting or averaging scheme.
+- [ ] A) To use only one type of base model.
 - [ ] B) To use a machine learning model to learn the best way to combine the predictions of base models.
 - [ ] C) To train a single, very deep neural network.
-- [ ] D) To use only one type of base model.
+- [ ] D) To combine the predictions of base models using a simple voting or averaging scheme.

 **Correct Answer:** B

 **Explanation:**
 - Stacking uses a "meta-model" or "blender" to learn the optimal combination of the base models' predictions.
 This meta-model is trained on the predictions of the base models.
-- **A)** This describes Bagging or simple voting ensembles.
+- **A)** This describes a homogeneous ensemble.
 - **C, D)** These are incorrect.

 **11. In Stacking, what are the input features for the "meta-model" (Level 1 model)?**
-- [ ] A) The original features of the training data.
+- [ ] A) A random subset of the original features.
 - [ ] B) The predictions made by the base models (Level 0 models).
 - [ ] C) The residual errors of the base models.
-- [ ] D) A random subset of the original features.
+- [ ] D) The original features of the training data.

 **Correct Answer:** B